 The Norman Axiom

 Many years ago, I stumbled across this meme with “Norman” complaining about the noise from the nearby airfield.
-I call this the Norman axiom.
+I call this the Norman Axiom.

 I tell the story about Norman to illustrate two key points in public relations: